 The uninformed will look at these numbers and think big businesses must be corrupt in some way.
 The truth is that the big businesses value and invest in leadership training and structured management.
 The value of a good leader is that they can produce up to10X the income from a team than what each team member can produce on their own.

-Let’s say that you pay each employee $10/hour. $50/ hour for the front; and $50/hour for the kitchen (Total Payroll = $100/hour).
-If you promote your managers, you’ll have to pay your managers more and you’ll need to hire an additional staff member to backfill the work those mangers used to do as workers.
+Let’s say that you pay each employee $10/hour.
+This means a total of $50/ hour for the front with your five employees: and $50/hour for the kitchen’s 5 employees.
+(Total Payroll = $100/hour).
+If you promote two of your employees to managers, you’ll have to pay your managers more and you’ll need to hire an additional staff member to backfill the work those mangers used to do as workers.
 If you pay your managers $15/hour, your total payroll will jump to $130/hour (a 30% increase).
 Not the kind of growth you were hoping for.
 Right?

-You remember your leadership training and believe you can increase productivity from your staff if your leaders can create a higher productivity from your workers.
+You think you can increase productivity from your staff if your leaders can create the 10X productivity that we talked about in the Value of Leadership.
+Right?

-Many business owners experience the pain of the first three stages and never get to experience the improvement in productivity from a high performing team.
-The bad news is that this team-building process is restarted every time a new employee is hired, or an experienced employee leaves your team.
+Many business owners experience the pain of the first three stages and give up.
+They never get to experience the improvement in productivity from a high performing team.
+This team-building process is restarted every time a new employee is hired, or an experienced employee leaves your team.
 The good news is that each stage shouldn’t take a month, if your leader has been trained and can move his/her team quickly to the next stage.

 Transitioning from Expert to Manager